- Mozzarella Sizes

 Eating it raw or using it on pizzas or vegetable-based meals is best.

-How Does Bocconcini Mozzarella Balls Taste Like?
+How Do Bocconcini Mozzarella Balls Taste Like?

 The texture of these rindless tiny balls is semi-soft, creamy, elastic, and springy, with mild, buttery, and somewhat sweet tastes.